wp-plugins/team-rosters/readme.txt

 == Changelog ==

-= Next Release =
+= 4.0 =
-* Access controls for MSTW Admin, MSTW Team Rosters Admin, and Team Admins
+* Access controls for MSTW Admin, MSTW Team Rosters Admin, and Team Admins.
-* Data fields to team taxonomy to integrate with MSTW Schedules & Scoreboards Teams
+* New data fields for the team taxonomy to integrate with MSTW Schedules & Scoreboards Teams database
-* Added if ( !function_exists( 'function_name' ) ) wrappers to all include files.
-* Integrated mstw_utility_functions - remove old mstw-admin-utils.php replace mstw_tr_utility_functions where possible
-* Completely re-wrote settings screens - organized with tabs and added help screens
+* Completely re-wrote the settings screen - organized with tabs and added help screens
 * Re-orgainized Edit Player screen
-* Cleaned up many details in admin UI
+* Added field to link Team taxonomy to MSTW Schedules & Scoreboards Teams DB
+* Corrected the display of height/weight in the single-player.php template
 * Cleaned up WP internationalization/translation.
 Domain was changed from mstw-loc-domain to mstw-team-rosters.
-* Added field to link Team taxonomy to MSTW Schedules & Scoreboards Teams DB.
-* Changed Custom Post Type & Taxonomy names to reduce the possiblity of name collisions with themes and other plugs.
+* Changed Custom Post Type & Taxonomy names to reduce the possibility of name collisions with themes and other plugins.
 THIS HAS A MAJOR IMPACT ON UPGRADES FROM PREVIOUS VERSIONS.
 READ HOW TO DO IT RIGHT HERE.
-* Corrected the display of height/weight in the single-player.php template
-* Uses the single-player.php template from the plugin's /theme-templates directory so the template no longer needs to be copied to the theme's (or child theme's) directory.
+* Uses the single-player.php and taxonomy-team.php templates from the plugin's /theme-templates directory so the template no longer needs to be copied to the theme's (or child theme's) directory.
+But they can be moved to the main theme (or child theme) directory if desired.
+The plugin looks for them there first.
+* The plugin's stylesheet (/css/mstw-tr-styles.css) no longer needs to be modified.
+One can create custom styles in the mstw-tr-custom-styles.css sytlesheet in the theme's (or child theme's) main directory.
+It will be loaded AFTER the plugin's stylesheet in the plugin's /css directory, so mstw-tr-custom-styles.css will have the highest priory in the plugin's style cascade.
 * Added a setting to control the addition of links to single player profile pages from the player names in roster tables
+* Integrated mstw_utility_functions - removed old mstw-admin-utils.php
+* Added if ( !function_exists( 'function_name' ) ) wrappers to all include files
+* Cleaned up many details in admin UI

 = 3.1.2 =
 * Fixed a bug (a typo) that prevented the team gallery shortcode from behaving correctly.